Seanny123/risk-thinking-work-sample/README.md

 In the instructions, the purpose of the model is not stated.

-This works sample assumes the most practical use case given the starter code is to predict the Volume of the next day, which I've named `next_day_volume`, given the `vol_moving_avg` and `adj_close_rolling_med` features of the current day for a specific stock/etf.
+This works sample assumes the most practical use case given the starter code is to predict the Volume of the next day, named `next_day_volume`, given the `vol_moving_avg` and `adj_close_rolling_med` features of the current day for a specific stock/etf.

-The previous steps generate a massive (2.8 x 10^7) amount of data.
-My old laptop could not train a model to leverage that quantity of data, with the exception of terribly performing linear models, so I randomly sample a manageable subset of the data (1 x 10^4) for training.
+The previous pipeline steps generate a massive (2.8 x 10^7) amount of data.
+My old laptop could not train a model to leverage that quantity of data, with the exception of terribly performing linear models, so a manageable subset of the data (1 x 10^4) is randomly sample for training.

 The performance of the `RandomForestModel` is quite terrible.